samiyot/samiyot/README.md

 ### yo!
-Welcome to my Profile :]
-I am an apprentice as an Application-Developer
+My name is Sam and currently an apprentice as an Application-Developer

 <!--